adcondev/my-learning-notes/RED2000/NOTES.md

 - I really need to dive into Testcontainers.
 Looks like game changer for integration testing and DevOps.
 - I will look for cheatsheets for technology i am interested in.
 Look for the n8n repository, it has a lot of useful resources and workflows.

+- I still working in MERN stack tutorial.
+I have dependencies through Docker containers, thay are part of my Dev Containers setup.
+I worked again on Dev Containers and Codespaces.
+It was a day about containers, docker and docker-compose.

 ---

 ## 🎯 **Current Focus Areas**